elkebir-group/cnaviz/README.md

+# Click [here](https://elkebir-group.github.io/cnaviz/) to try out CNAViz!

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Quickstart
 1) Run `yarn install` which will download all the required packages.
 A node_modules folder and yarn.lock file should be in the directory